shitcoinsociety/platform/README.md

 # Welcome to the Shitcoin Society

-The Shitcoin Society is an open-source crypto investment platform with an integrated trading engine.
+The Shitcoin Society is an in-development crypto investment platform with an integrated trading engine.

 You can follow its development on [Twitch](https://twitch.tv/buhrmidevelops) and [YouTube](https://youtube.com/@buhrmidevelops).

+### Earn Passive Income

 All revenue from token sales, trading, and listing fees is being distributed to our Revenue Share Token ($RST) holders, also known as *the shareholders*.
+This token is your key to earning passive income from the platform's success.

 ### Token Information
 Name: Revenue Share Token<br>